-where $\lambda$ is a hidden variable, distributed according to $p_\lambda$, $\sigma_\lambda$ are ``hidden states" of Bob, and $p(a|x,\lambda)$ are local ``response functions" of Alice, then we say that $\rho_{AB}$ has a LHS form, or does not demonstrate steering (\cite{WJ}).
-Otherwise, if there exist measurements such that $\rho^B_{a|x}$ does not admit such LHS decomposition, then $\rho_{AB}$ is called steerable from A to B. Symmetrically, we can define the steerability of $\rho_{AB}$ from B to A. Here, we point out that, if there is no special illustration, we focus on the steerability from A to B in this paper.
+where $\lambda$ is a hidden variable, $p_\lambda$ is a distribution in $\lambda$, $p(a|x,\lambda)$ are local ``response functions" of Alice, and $\sigma_\lambda$ are ``hidden states" of Bob.
+Otherwise, $\rho_{AB}$ is called steerable (from A to B) \cite{WJ}.
+Symmetrically, we can define the steerability of $\rho_{AB}$ (from B to A).

 In CV systems, Gaussian POVM (GPOVM) plays an important role.
-Recall that an $N$-mode GPOVM $\Pi=\{\Pi(\alpha)\}$ is defined as where $\alpha=(\alpha_1,\cdots, \alpha_N)^{\rm T} \in{\mathbb C^N}$, $D(\alpha)={\rm exp}[\sum_{j=1}^{N}(\alpha_j\hat{a}_j^\dag-\alpha_j^*\hat{a}_j)]$ is the $N$-mode Weyl displacement operator and $\varpi$ is a zero mean $N$-mode Gaussian state, which is called the seed state of $\Pi$ (\cite{GC}).
+Recall that an $N$-mode GPOVM $\Pi=\{\Pi(\alpha)\}$ is defined as where $\alpha=(\alpha_1,\cdots, \alpha_N)^{\rm T} \in{\mathbb C^N}$, $D(\alpha)={\rm exp}[\sum_{j=1}^{N}(\alpha_j\hat{a}_j^\dag-\alpha_j^*\hat{a}_j)]$ is the $N$-mode Weyl displacement operator and $\varpi$ is a zero mean $N$-mode Gaussian state, which is called the seed state of $\Pi$ \cite{GC}.

 For any bipartite Gaussian state, the authors in \cite{WJ} derived a linear matrix inequality steering criterion via GPOVMs.
 Assume that $\rho\in{\mathcal S}(H_A\otimes H_B)$ is any $(m+n)$-mode Gaussian state with CM $\Gamma_\rho$ in Eq.(\ref{N2}).
-As demonstrated in \cite{WJ}, $\rho$ is unsteerable by the subsystem A's all GPOVMs if and only if
+As demonstrated in \cite{WJ}, $\rho$ is unsteerable (from A to B)by the subsystem A's all GPOVMs if and only if